Ichneutica sistens: Taxonomy

 This species was originally described by Achille Guenée in 1868 using specimens collected by Richard William Fereday in the Canterbury region and named Eumichtis sistens.
 The lectotype specimen is presumed by Robert Hoare to have been collected at Rakaia.
 The lectotype specimen is held at the Natural History Museum, London.

-In 1988 J. S. Dugdale, in his catalogue of New Zealand Lepidoptera, placed this species within the Aletia genus.
-In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
+In 1988, John S. Dugdale, in his catalogue of New Zealand Lepidoptera, placed this species within the Aletia genus.
+In 2019, Robert Hoare undertook a major review of New Zealand Noctuidae.
 During this review the genus Ichneutica was greatly expanded and the genus Aletia was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica sistens.
 Hoare, while undertaking the review, inspected the type material of several species, originally named Agrotis mitis, Spaelotis inconstans, Aletia munda, Aletia gourlayi, Melanchra cyanopetra and Aletia lacustris.
 Hoare placed them all within the genus Ichneutica and subsumed them as synonyms of Ichneutica sistens.
 Hoare justifies this by arguing that although there are differences in size and wing pattern as well as minor variations in the genitalia of the male moths, these variations are in a continuous series.